 It is, therefore, essential that you seek specialist legal advice since the level of injury alleged can be challenged by expert evidence.
 The consequences and punishment for each offence differ considerably depending on the level of injury inflicted, so it is vital to ensure the CPS have pursued the correct charge and that the court is provided with accurate details as to the extent of harm caused.

 Featured Case: R v C

 We represented a young man of good character suffering with schizophrenia who was charged with assaulting a police officer following an incident in which he was restrained by four officers who put him in full body restraints.
 We obtained psychiatric evidence and sent a lengthy letter of representations to the CPS, following which the case was discontinued.

-Partner Kiran Mehta acted for alleged enforcer for a reputable lettings agency charged with GBH on an older tenant.
-CPS relied heavily upon the tenant’s injuries and the fact that the alleged enforcer, who was a body builder and security trained, had assaulted the tenant for non-payment of rent.
+Partner Kiran Mehta acted for an alleged enforcer for a reputable lettings agency charged with GBH on an older tenant.
+CPS relied heavily upon the tenant’s injuries and the fact that the alleged enforcer, who was a bodybuilder and security trained, had assaulted the tenant for non-payment of rent.
 Successful acquittal following the deployment of self-defence, which was raised at the earliest possible opportunity during the police station interview.

-Representation of a man charged with Assault Occasioning Actual Bodily Harm (ABH) who was accused of using a glass to assault a person.
+We provided representation for a man charged with Assault Occasioning Actual Bodily Harm (ABH) who was accused of using a glass to assault a person.
 Following a guilty plea and expert mitigation he received an absolute discharge.

 How are self-defence cases handled?

 It is widely accepted that a person may use reasonable force when defending themselves against an attack.
 The question of whether the force used was reasonable will be a question for the court who will essentially consider: